 The second-year curriculum offers advanced courses in core subjects, with a special focus on strategy, global business, corporate entrepreneurship, and innovation.
 This year is built around the Business Capstone Project, which provides students the opportunity to pursue a project of special interest to their organizations or themselves.
 Additionally, a series of electives provides the opportunity for more in-depth study on selected topics.
 You can review current course listings below.

-View Calendar for Students Starting Fall 2019 (PDF)
+View sample Calendar (PDF)

 Second-Year Curriculum: 37 Credits

 Hallmarks of the Oregon Executive MBA second-year curriculum include:

 - Formulating Corporate Strategy

 - Alliances and Acquisitions

 - Technology and Innovation

 - Implementing Corporate Strategy